7 Eco-Friendly Shower Curtains To Green Your Bathroom

 Can you recycle a shower curtain?

-This is such an important question.
-If you have a plastic shower curtain or liner, no it can't be recycled.
-The same goes for fabric, even if it's all-natural.
-Fabric shower curtains can't go in the recycling bin either.
 A lot of people make this mistake.
-There are some cities (if any) in Canada that accept textiles in their recycling bin.
-You might find plastic shower curtains that are made from recycled materials, but you still can't recycle them and they are typically still made from old plastic, so I'd avoid them!
-The best way to get rid of an old shower curtain once it's lived a loooong life is to upcycle it.
+Some cities (if any) in Canada accept textiles in their recycling bin.
+You might find plastic shower curtains made from recycled materials, but you still can't recycle them, and they are typically still made from old plastic, so I'd avoid them!
+The best way to get rid of an old shower curtain once it's lived a long life is to upcycle it.

 How to re-use your old shower curtain: